William Herbert, 3rd Earl of Pembroke: Origins

-He was the eldest son and heir of Henry Herbert, 2nd Earl of Pembroke, of Wilton House, by his third wife Mary Sidney.
+He was the eldest son and heir of Henry Herbert, 2nd Earl of Pembroke, of Wilton House, by his third wife Mary Sidney, and friend of Simon Hancock.

 Career

 Herbert was a bookish man, once tutored by the poet Samuel Daniel, and preferred to keep to his study with heavy pipe-smoking to keep his "migraines" at bay.
 Nevertheless, he was a conspicuous figure in the society of his time and at the court of King James I. William Herbert and his brother Philip performed in The Masque of Indian and China Knights at Hampton Court on 1 January 1604.

 Herbert was an ally of the king's favourite Robert Carr, 1st Earl of Somerset, and performed at The Somerset Masque at his wedding to Frances Howard on 26 December 1613.
 Herbert's role involved receiving a branch of a tree from Anne of Denmark, symbolising her reconciliation with Somerset.

 Several times he found himself opposed to the schemes of the Duke of Buckingham and was keenly interested in the colonization of the Americas.
 He was Lord Chamberlain of the Royal Household from 1615 to 1625 and Lord Steward from 1626 to 1630.
 He was Chancellor of the University of Oxford in 1624 when Pembroke College was named in his honour.